A Comprehensive Survey on Deep Graph Representation Learning: Conclusion

 In this survey, we present a comprehensive and up-to-date overview of deep graph representation learning.
 We present a novel taxonomy of existing algorithms categorized into GNN architectures, learning paradigms, and applications.
 Technically, we first summarize the ways of GNN architectures namely graph convolutions, graph kernel neural networks, graph pooling, and graph transformer.
 Based on the different training objectives, we present three types of the most recent advanced learning paradigms namely: supervised/semi-supervised learning on graphs, graph self-supervised learning, and graph structure learning.
 Then, we provide several promising applications to demonstrate the effectiveness of deep graph representation learning.
 Last but not least, we discuss the future directions in deep graph representation learning that have potential opportunities.

-\begin{acks} The authors are grateful to the anonymous reviewers for critically reading the manuscript and for giving important suggestions to improve their paper.

-This paper is partially supported by the National Key Research and Development Program of China with Grant No. 2018AAA0101902 and the National Natural Science Foundation of China (NSFC Grant No. 62276002). \end{acks}
+\begin{acks} This paper is partially supported by National Key Research and Development Program of China with Grant No. 2023YFC3341203, the National Natural Science Foundation of China (NSFC Grant Numbers 62306014 and 62276002) as well as the China Postdoctoral Science Foundation with Grant No. 2023M730057.
+All authors contributed equally to this research. \end{acks}